OfficeDev/TrainingContent/SharePoint/SharePointFramework/04 Deploying SharePoint Framework components to production/Lab.md

 ### Edit web part properties ###

-1. Open the web part edit menu by clicking the **arrow** at the top right of the web part, then choose **Edit Web Part** to open the property pane for the web part.
+1. Open the web part edit menu by choosing the **arrow** at the top right of the web part, then choose **Edit Web Part** to open the property pane for the web part.

 	![](Images/edit-webpart-classic-page.png)